PotOfCoffee2Go/tw5-tickets/README.md

 ```cmd
 npm start
 ```
 Barring [Murphy's Law][] the home page should show up in your browser at address `http://localhost:8000`.
-To see a TiddlyWiki of notes about the server, press the 'Docs' button or go to `http://localhost:8000/docs`.

 A common tweak is to change the port which the server 'listens'.
 This can be changed in `config.js` or a quick and dirty way is to pass the 'port' as a parameter when starting the server: